tomascherian/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: Delete a meeting**

+**MSS**

+1. User requests to list meetings
+2. AddresSoc shows a list of meetings
+3. User requests to delete a specific meeting in the list
+4. AddresSoc deletes the meeting

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddresSoc shows an error message.

+      Use case resumes at step 2.